 5.3 Avoiding Common Mistakes

-- Burn alerts: Ensure there is sufficient liquid and that the lid is sealed properly.
+- Burn alerts: Always have enough liquid and seal the lid right .

 6. Flavoring and Enhancing Your Rice